MatmaRex/ICS/README.txt

 InterwikiConflictSolver is a tool to ease the pain of disentangling tangled interwikis on Wikipedias.

 Run `ruby interwiki_conflicts.rb` and type in 'help' to get started.
-(You will need the following gems first: sunflower, launchy, parallel-each.)
+(You will need the following gems first: sunflower, launchy.)

 You can provide an argument - encoding in which ICS will output strings.
 Default is cp852 (Windows Central European), you can change it to, for example, utf-8.